la-bibe/autoHeader/README.md

 The headers are separated by '-' and the file name is separated of the functions, macros and types with ':'.
 Each function, macro and type must end with ';'.

 For the functions you must not include the parenthesis nor the type, only the name.

+You can use void as header file to not include anything for the associated function, macro or type.